JAQuent/compareCorrelations/README.md

 # R package for comparing correlation coefficients
-More functions will be added soon.
+More functions might be added.